-Advantages Of Omni-channel Retailing
+Advantages of Omni-Channel Retailing

-Improvement in Consumers’ Perception & Satisfaction
+- Improvement in Consumers’ Perception & Satisfaction

 There is an emergence of new generation of costumers or shoppers known as millennials.
 These shoppers are always online whether its social networking sites or skimming the most recent products from their most loved retail stores.
 Thus retailers need to develop and implement strategies that permit these shoppers to flawlessly switch or move between online & brick and mortar store shopping.
 These customers can get to be restless and if their experience is everything except for simple, they will move on.

-Better Data Collection
+- Better Data Collection

-Thus Omni-channel retailing concept is offering a 360 degree view of all the purchases made by the customers in order to serve them better.
+Thus Omni-channel retailing concept is offering a 360-degree view of all the purchases made by the customers in order to serve them better.
 However as hot as this concept is numerous retailers are unable to adopt and implement it fully because of various challenges associated with it.

-Would you like more expert advice on Omnichannel Customer Engagement?
+Would you like more expert advice on Omni-channel customer engagement?

 [About the author] Dylon Mills is the Director of Marketing Content Strategy & Development at Jacada.
-As such, Dylon’s main responsibilities are to strategize, create and deliver content for Jacada’s product portfolio that align with the global Go-To-Market strategy, corporate positioning, and marketing campaigns.
+As such, Dylon’s main responsibilities are to strategize, create, and deliver content for Jacada’s product portfolio that aligns with the global Go-To-Market strategy, corporate positioning, and marketing campaigns.
 Dylon’s prior work experience includes Product Management at one of the top Fortune 500 Technology companies, Symantec Corporation.
 Outside of work, Dylon enjoys problem-solving and any project that includes building/tinkering with tools.
 Dylon holds a BS Consumer Economics from the University of Georgia.